 - Fill the bowl or glass about ⅔ full with tap water.

 - Drop the egg carefully into the bowl and watch as it sinks to the bottom.

 - Remove the egg and add salt to the water stirring continuously.
 Keep adding salt until the egg floats.

 Why does an egg float in salty water?

 Once the water is more dense than the egg, the egg floats.

-You could also try other objects and see what else you can make float.
+You could also try other objects to see what else you can make float.
 Just remember to check the object sinks in tap water first.
 Why not try one of my other sink or float experiments?